 FE 515 Introduction to R

-FIN 514 Introduction to SAS
+FE 517 Introduction to SAS

 FE 520 Introduction to Python

 Specialization

 A unique feature of this degree is the ability to customize the curriculum to best suit your career interests.
 Students can select from the concentrations below or, if desired, select four elective courses in any areas of their choosing, such as management science, financial engineering, mathematics, statistics and computer science.